arunrvk/mesh-outlining/README.md

               \
               &emsp;&emsp;&emsp;&emsp;to glFragColor.
               \
               &emsp;&emsp;&emsp;&emsp;3.
-For each pixel based on outlinePixelSize both on x and y direction, the Kernel n[10] is prepared to access adjent pixel
+For each pixel based on outlinePixelSize both on x and y direction, the Kernel n[10] is prepared to
               \
-              &emsp;&emsp;&emsp;&emsp;colors value using texelFetch.
+              &emsp;&emsp;&emsp;&emsp;access adjent pixel colors value using texelFetch.
 The adjacent pixels are indexed as (-2,-1,0,1,+2) both in x and y direction.
               \
               &emsp;&emsp;&emsp;&emsp;4.
 The length of each kernal in n[10] is checked if it is > 1.0 then a factor 'numValid' is incremented by 5.0.
               \